imliuyzh/lfs101x-notes/chapter7.md

 Searching only for regular files named `gcc`: `$ find /usr -type f -name gcc`.

-Another good use is being able to run commands on the files that match your search criteria with the `-exec` option.

 To find and remove all files that end with `.swp`: `$ find -name "*.swp" -exec rm {} ';'`.
 The `{}` (squiggly brackets) is a placeholder that will be filled with all the file names that result from the find expression, and the command will be run on each one individually.
 Please note that you have to end the command with either `';'` (including the single-quotes) or `\\;`.

-It is sometimes the case that you wish to find files according to attributes, such as when they were created, last used, etc., or based on their size.

 To find files based on time: `$ find / -ctime 3`.
 Here, `-ctime` is when the inode metadata last changed; it is often, but not necessarily, when the file was first created.
 You can also search for accessed/last read (`-atime`) or modified/last written (`-mtime`) times.
 The number is the number of days and can be expressed as either a number (`n`) that means exactly that value, `+n`, which means greater than that number, or `-n`, which means less than that number.
 There are similar options for times in minutes (as in `-cmin`, `-amin`, and `-mmin`).

 To find files based on sizes: `$ find / -size 0`.
 Note the size here is in 512-byte blocks, by default; you can also specify bytes (`c`), kilobytes (`k`), megabytes (`M`), gigabytes (`G`), etc. As with the time numbers above, file sizes can also be exact numbers (`n`), `+n` or `-n`.
 For example, to find files greater than 10 MB in size and running a command on those files: `$ find / -size +10M -exec command {} ';'`.

 ## Package Management Systems on Linux

-The core parts of a Linux distribution and most of its add-on software are installed via the Package Management System.
-Each package contains the files and other instructions needed to make one software component work well and cooperate with the other components that comprise the entire system.
-Packages can depend on each other.
-For example, a package for a web-based application written in Python will require the appropriate Python packages to be installed first.

-### Working With Different Package Management Systems

 The Advanced Packaging Tool (apt) is the underlying package management system that manages software on Debian-based systems.
 While it forms the backend for graphical package managers, such as the Ubuntu Software Center and synaptic, its native user interface is at the command line.